alikilicw/student-verify/README.md

 # student-verify
-A fast api project to verify student using e devlet
+A fast api and web scrape project to verify student using e devlet